-Permitted in all waters.
+Bait fishing is permitted in all waters.

 There are no special conditions relating to coarse fishing other than those provided for in the First Schedule to this Notice.

 There are no special conditions relating to the use of boats for angling.